EthanMarkham/twoops/README.md

 Ball bounces a little when you first load page.

+When I build the client CopyPlugin overwrites the public folder while the same behavior does not happen when building the server.
+To fix I added another rule to copy the servers public folder after on the client build config.

 ## Who maintains and contributes to the project:

 Ethan Markham.
 Reach out to me on discord at t00much#8965